Why This Busy Mom Loves It!

 • 2-3 cloves garlic minced

-• 1 tablespoon fresh grated ginger (or 2 teaspoons ground ginger)
+• 1 Tablespoon fresh grated ginger (or 2 tsp ground ginger)

 • 1 teaspoon coriander

-• 2 medium sweet potatoes 9about 4 cups) peeled and cubed into 1-inch pieces
+• 2 medium sweet potatoes peeled and cubed into 1-inch pieces (about 4 cups)

 • 1/3 cup Thai red curry paste